rooselle/mercure-demo/README.md

 Install your project :
 ``make project-install``

-Install the Symfony plugin which implements Mercure :
+Install the Symfony Component which implements Mercure :
 ``composer require mercure``

 Then, you need to generate a JWT token that your Symfony application must bear to be able to *publish* updates to the Mercure Hub.
 Go to [jwt.io](https://jwt.io/#debugger-io?token=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJtZXJjdXJlIjp7InB1Ymxpc2giOltdfX0.rQB2YPCYz8NX2V1k_a9G3E_AQ6i_1JidlOrOEhUtJaw).
 The payload should at least contain the following structure :